-Yard waste, green waste, and other compostable materials will be segregated from the solid waste and shredded and composted onsite for reuse as mulch or as a soil amendment, or deposited at an appropriate transfer facility.
-Compost and recyclable wood can be dropped off at any compost facility where it is processed as new compost.
+Yard waste, green waste, and other compostable materials will be segregated from the solid waste and shredded and composted onsite to produce mulch or to be used as a soil amendment, or deposited at an appropriate transfer facility.
+Non-cannabis compost and recyclable wood can be dropped off at any compost facility where it is processed as new compost/humus.
 Household toxic materials will be segregated from the solid waste and disposed of at a Lake County Integrated Waste Management facility.

-Waste will be hauled to an appropriate licensed facility by a private waste-hauling contractor, such as Waste Management, Inc., or C & S Waste Solutions, or by cultivation operation staff.
-The Lake County Integrated Waste Management facilities are:
+Waste will be transported to an appropriate licensed facility by cultivation operation staff using personal vehicles or be hauled by a private waste-hauling contractor, such as Waste Management, Inc., or C & S Waste Solutions.
+The licensed waste-hauler that is used at this facility is:\\\\\\.

+The Lake County Integrated Waste Management facilities include the following: